-As Unitarian Universalists, we have the religious grounding, the resources, and the opportunity to make a difference in partnership with those who are most affected by institutionalized racism and ‘the new Jim Crow.’
+As Unitarian Universalists, we have the religious grounding, the resources, and the opportunity to make a difference in partnership with those who are most affected by institutionalized racism and “the new Jim Crow.”

-The New Jim Crow UUA Common Read Study Guide invites participants to read and discuss the same book in a given period of time, The UUA New Jim Crow discussion guide (PDF) is available to help Unitarian Universalist (UU) groups reflect on the book and consider together what steps they are called to take, as people of faith, in response to Alexander’s call for awareness and action.
+The New Jim Crowwas selected as the 2012-2013 Unitarian Universalist Association (UUA) Common Read!
+A Common Read invites Unitarian Universalists to read and discuss the same book in their congregations and communities.
+The UUA New Jim Crow discussion guide (PDF, 19 pages) is available to help UU groups reflect on the book and consider together what steps they are called to take, as people of faith, in response to Alexander’s call for awareness and action.

 Reach out to people and organizations who are leading the movement to end mass incarceration and other UUs.
 Read how UU congregations are doing this:

 For more information contact socialjustice @ uua.org.